Ada-C10/oo-ride-share/feedback.md

 Appropriate use of Ruby's `Date`|
-`Trip` has a helper method to calculate duration| `Passenger` has a method to calculate total cost of all trips| Complete tests for new behavior|
+`Trip` has a helper method to calculate duration| `Passenger` has a method to calculate total cost of all trips| Tests for wave 1 |
 **Wave 2** |
 `Driver` inherits from `User` |
 `Driver` has `add_driven_trip` method |
-`Driver` has method to calculate average rating | `Driver` has method to calculate net expenditures and it uses `super` | `Driver` has a method to calculate total revenue | **Wave 3** |
+`Driver` has method to calculate average rating | `Driver` has method to calculate net expenditures and it uses `super` | `Driver` has a method to calculate total revenue | Tests for wave 2 |
+**Wave 3** |
-`TripDispatcher` has a new method to create trips | creating a trip in `TripDispatcher` relies on methods in `Driver` and `Passenger` to modify their own attributes | Complete tests |
-Complex logic was correctly implemented and tested | Complete tests |
+`TripDispatcher` has a new method to create trips | creating a trip in `TripDispatcher` relies on methods in `Driver` and `Passenger` to modify their own attributes | Complex logic was correctly implemented |
+Tests for wave 3 |
 **Wave 4 (Optional)** |
 `TripDispatcher` now assigns trips to either the newest driver (no trips), or the driver who has not driven in the longest time |
-Complete tests |
-Appropriate helper methods were made to help with complex logic | **Overall** |
+Appropriate helper methods were made to help with complex logic | Tests for wave 4 |
+**Overall** |